jasonwlau/recipe-app/README.md

-# app
+# Meal Planner

-A new Flutter project.
+Flutter app that allows user to plan out their meals across the week.
+Backend handled in Firebase.

 ## Getting Started